tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 The data model(s) defined in this document cover core TE features that are commonly supported across different vendor implementations.
-The support of extended or vendor specific TE feature(s) is expected to be in augmentations to the base model defined in this document.
+The support of extended or vendor specific TE feature(s) is expected to be in augmentations to the model defined in this document.

 ## Module(s) Relationship